-8.5 Head Compartment
+8.6 Head Compartment

-The head compartment is equipped with a integrated sink and a fresh water faucet.
+The head compartment is equipped with a integrated sink and a hot and cold faucet that converts to a shower by pulling the faucet out of the base.
 For care and cleaning information on the sink, refer to Routine Maintenance Section.
 An acrylic slider above the sink provides daylight and ventilation.
+An AC G.F.I. duplex outlet is provided under the vanity.